MurhafSousli/ngx-scrollbar/README.md

    setText(value: string) {
      this.text = value;
-     // wait for the new text value to render before updating the scrollbar setTimeout(() => {
+     // You might need to give a tiny delay before updating the scrollbar setTimeout(() => {
        this.textAreaScrollbar.update();
      }, 200);